tmdeim-git/ag-ui/typescript-sdk/integrations/mastra/README.md

 # @ag-ui/mastra

-AG-UI integration for **Mastra** - TypeScript-native agentic framework.
+Implementation of the AG-UI protocol for Mastra.

 Connects Mastra agents (local and remote) to frontend applications via the AG-UI protocol.
 Supports streaming responses, memory management, and tool execution.